aws/aws-sam-cli/README.md

 ### IAM Credentials

-SAM CLI will invoke functions with your locally configured IAM credentials.
+SAM Local will invoke functions with your locally configured IAM credentials.

-As with the AWS CLI and SDKs, SAM CLI will look for credentials in the following order:
+As with the AWS CLI and SDKs, SAM Local will look for credentials in the following order:

 1. Environment Variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`).
 2. The AWS credentials file (located at `~/.aws/credentials` on Linux, macOS, or Unix, or at `C:\Users\USERNAME \.aws\credentials` on Windows).